rachaelph/rachaelph.github.io/index.md

 ### About The Author

 My name is Rachael Ann Phillips.
 I am originally from a small town in California called Anderson.
 I was born at the end of the year in 1990 and have lived in 3 separate states.
+I enjoy physical, mental, and emotional health, data and ai, reading and sharing ideas and